nfdi4plants/ARC-specification/ARC specification.md

 - It is expected that workflow and tool descriptions are authored semi-automatically, e.g. using the [arcCommander](https://github.com/nfdi4plants/arcCommander) tool.

-### Metadata
+### Workflow Metadata

+- For metadata annotation, it is encouraged to reference namespaces and schemas, as shown in the [CWL metadata user guide](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html)

-- It is strongly encouraged to include author and contributor metadata in tool descriptions and workflow descriptions as [CWL metadata](https://www.commonwl.org/user_guide/topics/metadata-and-authorship.html).
+- It is strongly encouraged to include author and contributor metadata in tool descriptions and workflow descriptions as CWL metadata.

+    - The referenced authors and contributors must be the ones involved in the creation of the tool description or workflow description, not the person executing the [processing unit](https://www.commonwl.org/user_guide/introduction/basic-concepts.html#processes-and-requirements).

+- It is encouraged, to add metadata relevant to the tool description or workflow description.
+This metadata must be limited to only metadata that directly describes the processing unit.
+Metadata describing the run parameters must be added to the `run.yml` parameter file.

 ## Run Description